 It doesn't matter if you went for a short trip but, stay on a budget is important.
 Before going make a list of things that you want to add in the budget for example transportation, food, and shopping.
 By listing it, you will have an estimate of how much money you want to bring and spend.

-A common mistake people made on a vacation is requesting for the room service, here what you should do instead.
-Buy food or snacks from the store and bring to the room or you can go eating at the local food place.
+A common mistake people made on a vacation is requesting the room service, here what you should do instead.
+Buy food or snacks from the store and bring it to the room or you can go eating at the local food place.
 After all, you don't want to stay in the room all day.
 Another tip, look for accommodation with free breakfast included so, you can have breakfast in the morning before going out for your sightseeing!